michael2012z/BitBible/markdown/KJV/files/Gen.md

 2. Esau took his wives of the daughters of Canaan; Adah the daughter of Elon the Hittite, and Aholibamah the daughter of Anah the daughter of Zibeon the Hivite;

-3. And Bashemath Ishmael’s daughter, sister of Nebajoth.Bashemath: or, Mahalath
+3. And Bashemath Ishmael’s daughter, sister of Nebajoth.

 4. And Adah bare to Esau Eliphaz; and Bashemath bare Reuel;

 5. And Aholibamah bare Jeush, and Jaalam, and Korah: these are the sons of Esau, which were born unto him in the land of Canaan.

-6. And Esau took his wives, and his sons, and his daughters, and all the persons of his house, and his cattle, and all his beasts, and all his substance, which he had got in the land of Canaan; and went into the country from the face of his brother Jacob.persons: Heb. souls
+6. And Esau took his wives, and his sons, and his daughters, and all the persons of his house, and his cattle, and all his beasts, and all his substance, which he had got in the land of Canaan; and went into the country from the face of his brother Jacob.

 7. For their riches were more than that they might dwell together; and the land wherein they were strangers could not bear them because of their cattle.

 8. Thus dwelt Esau in mount Seir: Esau is Edom.

-9. And these are the generations of Esau the father of the Edomites in mount Seir:the Edomites: Heb.
-Edom
+9. And these are the generations of Esau the father of the Edomites in mount Seir:

 10. These are the names of Esau’s sons; Eliphaz the son of Adah the wife of Esau, Reuel the son of Bashemath the wife of Esau.

-11. And the sons of Eliphaz were Teman, Omar, Zepho, and Gatam, and Kenaz.Zepho: or, Zephi
+11. And the sons of Eliphaz were Teman, Omar, Zepho, and Gatam, and Kenaz.

 12. And Timna was concubine to Eliphaz Esau’s son; and she bare to Eliphaz Amalek: these were the sons of Adah Esau’s wife.